Getting StartedCore Concepts

 Total Balance = Available + Reserved

-When creating a schedule, funds move from availablereserved.
-When schedule completes or cancels, funds return to available.
+When a schedule is created, funds move from available to reserved.
+When a schedule completes or is cancelled, funds are released back to available.

 Next Steps